Caprock Canyon State Park, TX (above pic)

 Lake Mineral Wells State Park, Mineral Wells, TX

 Our first stop on this mini-road was Lake Mineral Wells State Park.
-This park had a rather unique approach to the campground.
+This park had a unique approach to the campground.
 You had to drive over the lake's spillway with the water flowing.
-Sorta creepy!
+Quite creepy!
 Nice campground with nice sites - we scored one that backed up to the lake._

 Copper Breaks State Park, near Quanah, TX

-Copper Breaks apparently is an under used state park in far North Texas and not easily accessible without some driving.
-The campground is exposed in a large field and the sites are fairly close together, which doesn't make sense with all the available space.
-We enjoyed riding the trails on our bikes, but had to dismount & carry them in a few sections.
+Copper Breaks apparently is an underused state park in far North Texas and not easily accessible without some driving.
+The campground is exposed in a large field, and the sites are fairly close together, which doesn't make sense with all the available space.
+We enjoyed riding the trails on our bikes but had to dismount & carry them in a few sections.
 What stood out most during our visit was the purple flowers everywhere.
 It was quite scenic.
-They were very fragrant & to us they smelled like lemonade._
+They were very fragrant & to us, they smelled like lemonade._

 Caprock Canyons State Park, near Quitaque, TX

 San Angelo State Park – North Concho, San Angelo, TX. (clockwise starting upper left) Abandoned primitive site along the trail; Winnie dog races.
-This poor guy finished dead last; A boat ramp that no longer reaches a section of the lake that is also no longer there.
+This poor guy finished dead last; A boat ramp that no longer reaches a section of the lake is also no longer there.